bjester/quantum-probability/README.md

 For educational use only.

+Developed by Blaine Jester, under supervision of Dr. Charles De Leone
-Blaine Jester :: 2014 :: California State University - San Marcos
+2014 :: California State University - San Marcos